LC-Linkous/pso_quantum/README.md

 ## Implementation

 ### Constraint Handling
 Users must create their own constraint function for their problems, if there are constraints beyond the problem bounds.
-This is then passed into the constructor.
+This is then passed to the constructor.
 If the default constraint function is used, it always returns true (which means there are no constraints).

 ### Boundary Types
 This PSO optimizer has 4 different types of bounds, Random (Particles that leave the area respawn), Reflection (Particles that hit the bounds reflect), Absorb (Particles that hit the bounds lose velocity in that direction), Invisible (Out of bound particles are no longer evaluated).